-We have audited the accompanying balance sheet of L&F Acquisition Corp. (the "Company") as of December 31, 2020, the related statements of operations, changes in shareholders' deficit and cash flows for the period from August 20, 2020 (inception) through December 31, 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020, and the results of its operations and its cash flows for the period from August 20, 2020 (inception) through December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of L&F Acquisition Corp. (the "Company") as of December 31, 2021 and 2020, the related consolidated statements of operations, changes in shareholders' deficit and cash flows for the year ended December 31, 2021 and for the period from August 20, 2020 through December 31, 2020, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the year ended December 31, 2021 and for the period from August 20, 2020 through December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.